Head Coach, Men's Basketball

 Office: 102 Adler Athletic Complex

-Billy Clapper is in his fifth season as the head coach of the Lions and looks to build on many successes from last season.
-The Lions return a promising core to the court this year and will set their sights on advancing to the AMCC Tournament for the first time since 2010.
+Billy Clapper is in his sixth season as the head coach of the Lions.
+The Lions return a promising core of returners to the court this season and have set their sights on advancing to the AMCC Tournament for the first time since 2010.

-The Saxton native led the Lions to a 9-15 overall record last season.
-The Lions have gone a combined 28-72 record during his first four seasons and they have had their share of award winners during that time with four All-Allegheny Mountain Collegiate Conference selections: Zach Spitz (2010), Kirk Peters (2010, 2011), Matt Gehret (2013), and Durant Harvin (2013).
-He has coached the only All-Region selection in Penn State Altoona men’s basketball history (Kirk Peters in 2011), as well as the AMCC’s 2013 Defensive Player of the Year, Matt Gehret.
+The Saxton native has led the Lions to a 33-92 record during his first five seasons, and they have had their share of award winners during that time with several All-Allegheny Mountain Collegiate Conference selections: Zach Spitz (2010), Kirk Peters (2010, 2011), Matt Gehret (2013), Durant Harvin (2013), and Evan Greening (2014).
+He has coached two All-Region selections (Kirk Peters in 2011, Evan Greening in 2014), as well as the AMCC’s 2013 Defensive Player of the Year (Matt Gehret) and the AMCC's 2014 Newcomer of the Year (Evan Greening).

 As a player, Clapper was a member of the men’s basketball team at Youngstown State University, where he played for current University of Kentucky assistant coach John Robic.
 He spent three seasons with the Penguins and was twice selected to the Horizon League Academic Honor Roll.
 Clapper also earned the Tony Vivo Hustle Award as a senior.
 He played his freshman season at Mount Aloysius College in Cresson, Pennsylvania before transferring to Youngstown State.

-Clapper has provided basketball instruction and taught the game throughout the country at over 300 camps and clinics during the last 14 years.
-He has worked for companies such as Big Shots, Hoop Group, and Reebok.
-His passion in teaching the game and inspiring others has led him to start his own company, develop a basketball training video, and do motivational speaking.
+Clapper has provided basketball instruction and taught the game throughout the country at over 300 camps and clinics over the last 15 years.
+He has worked for companies such as Big Shots, Hoop Group, Reebok, and Scouts Focus.
+His passion in teaching the game and inspiring others has led him to start his own company, develop a basketball training video-“Ballhandling At Its Best,” and do motivational speaking.

 Assistant Coach Matt Klein